 What are the benefits of being a first-generation college student?

-As previously mentioned, there are also several scholarship opportunities specifically for first-generation students to help fund your education and reduce student loan debt.
+As previously mentioned, several scholarship opportunities exist specifically for first-generation students to help fund your education and reduce student loan debt.

 What do first-generation college students need to know?

 First-generation students may face imposter syndrome.
 If you feel like you don't belong or can't succeed, remember that colleges want you to be there.